-AP-30 Methods of Distribution - 91.320(d)&(k)
+AP-30 METHODS OF DISTRIBUTION - 91.320(D)&(K)

 To distribute the CDBG funds, the state provides an allocation of funds to each of the state's eight Regional Planning Councils to recommend grant awards on a competitive basis.
 Each Regional Council is responsible for developing a program distribution statement describing how it will award funds.
 The state's role is to provide overall direction for the CDBG program and to review each project for compliance with the state CDBG Program Distribution Statement and the respective regional program statement.
 In addition, a set-aside is available for the Governor to fund economic development projects, new housing and emergency projects addressing health and safety concerns in coordination with the Regional Councils.
-For the HOME program, single family rehabilitation dollars are allocated to the seven Community Action Agencies (CAA).
-Each CAA may apply for funds on August 1, 2021.
-Any CAA with unexpended funds from 2016-2018 will need to expend their prior awards before applying for 2021 funds.
-CAAs that fully expend HOME awards can apply for additional funding until all single-family project funds are obligated.
-Homeowner down payment assistance project funds are distributed to the Grand Forks Community Land Trust.
-HOME project funds for rental production and rehabilitation are committed on a competitive basis through the scoring criteria identified in the 2021 HOME Program Distribution plan, which is attached to this annual action plan.
-HTF program funds are distributed on a competitive basis in accordance with the 2021 Annual Allocation Plan, attached to this annual action plan.
-Funds from the ESG program will be distributed on a competitive basis to eligible applicants.
-More detailed information for accessing and awarding funds may be found on the DCS web site.
+For the HOME program, funds will be allocated to each of the state's seven CAAs, two CHDOs, two housing authorities (HA), and the cities of Bismarck and Grand Forks.
+Funds from the ESG and NHTF programs will be distributed on a competitive basis to eligible applicants.
+More detailed information for accessing and awarding funds under these three programs may be found on the DCS web site.

 The criteria for approving projects under the CDBG program for each region are based directly on the state's affordable housing goals and long-term non-housing community development objectives, emphasizing all needs identified as a high priority and primary benefit to households of 0 to 51 percent MFI.
-ESG program is focused on broadening existing emergency shelter and homelessness prevention activities, emphasizing rapid rehousing, and helping people quickly gain stability in permanent housing after experiencing a housing crisis and or homelessness.
+The HOME program is designed to achieve the affordable housing goals identified in the Strategic Plan, and the ESG program is focused on broadening existing emergency shelter and homelessness prevention activities, emphasizing rapid rehousing and helping people quickly gain stability in permanent housing after experiencing a housing crisis and or homelessness.